Kaveri: Riparian zone

-The total watershed of the basin is 81,155 km2 and the riparian zone of the river consists of 43,856 km2 in Tamil Nadu, 34,273 km2 in Karnataka, 2,866 km2 in Kerala, and 160 km2 in the union territory of Puducherry.
-Over half of the Kaveri basin is arable and the most cultivated crops are rice and sugarcane.
-An estimate at the time of the first Five Year Plan put the total flow of the river at 12000000 acre.ft, of which 60% was used for irrigation.
-The river is also used for drinking water and hydroelectric power generation.
+The Kaveri basin covers a total catchment area of 81,155 km2, comprising 43,856 km2 in Tamil Nadu, 34,273 km2 in Karnataka, 2,866 km2 in Kerala, and 160 km2 in the Union Territory of Puducherry.
+Over half of the basin is arable land, with rice and sugarcane being the primary crops.
+During the first Five-Year Plan, the total flow of the river was estimated at 12000000 acre.ft, of which approximately 60% was utilized for irrigation.
+The river also provides drinking water and supports hydroelectric power generation.

+Dams

+About 96 dams have been built across the Kaveri basin over the past millennium, most of which are small-scale barrages and weirs.
+Irrigation is the primary function for 70.30% of these structures, followed by hydroelectric power generation (19.80%), combined irrigation and power (6.93%), and municipal drinking water supply (2.97%).
-The Grand Anicut was constructed by a Chola King in 2nd century CE.
-The hydroelectric plant built on the Sivanasamudra Falls in 1902 was the first hydroelectric plant in Asia.

-The Mettur Dam in Tamil Nadu was constructed in 1934 and the Stanley Reservoir formed by the dam has a capacity of 93.4 tmc ft.
-Krishna Raja Sagara in Karnataka is the second largest dam on the river and has a capacity of 49.5 tmc ft.
-Bhavanisagar Dam (32.8 tmc ft) on the Bhavani River in Tamil Nadu, Gorur dam (37.1 tmc ft) on the Hemavathi River, Kabini Dam (18.5 tmc ft) on the Kabini River, and Harangi Dam (9.5 tmc ft) on the Harangi River in Karnataka are major dams on the tributaries of Kaveri.
+The ancient Grand Anicut (Kallanai) was constructed during the early Chola period in the 2nd century CE.
+Modern infrastructure began with the Shivanasamudra hydroelectric installation in 1902, one of the earliest major hydroelectric plants in Asia.
+In Tamil Nadu, the Mettur Dam was completed in 1934 forming the Stanley Reservoir with a gross storage capacity of 93.4 tmc ft (2.64 km^{3}).
+In Karnataka, the Krishna Raja Sagara dam, completed in 1938, is the second-largest reservoir on the river with a capacity of 49.5 tmc ft (1.40 km^{3}).
+Principal tributary storage projects include the Bhavanisagar Dam (32.8 tmc ft) on the Bhavani River in Tamil Nadu, as well as the Gorur dam (37.1 tmc ft) on the Hemavathi, the Kabini Dam (18.5 tmc ft) on the Kabini, and the Harangi Dam (9.5 tmc ft) on the Harangi in Karnataka.
+Although these rivers expanded the basin's irrigation coverage, water retention has aggravated political disputes over water sharing between upstream and downstream states.